Prepare the sauce: In a small bowl, whisk together the soy sauce, water, sriracha, honey, and cornstarch. Set aside.

 In a large skillet or wok, heat 1 tablespoon of avocado oil over medium-high heat.
 Add the pork slices and cook until no longer raw, for about 5 minutes.
 Remove the pork to a plate and set aside.

-Add the remaining oil to the skillet, then add the broccoli, peppers, red onions, and snap peas.
+Add the remaining tablespoon of oil to the skillet, then add the broccoli, peppers, red onions, and snap peas.
 Cook the veggies until tender-crisp, about 3 minutes.
 Add the garlic and ginger and cook, stirring, for 30 seconds.

 Reduce the heat to medium.
 Add the pork back to the skillet.
 Give the sauce a quick stir, then add it to the skillet.
 Continue to cook, stirring, until the sauce has thickened and the pork and vegetables are coated, about 2 more minutes.